Skip to Content

 There are some other points of entry for the beach.
 This includes the CEA Center building, which charges 120 pesos/$6 USD (note: $12 minimum for credit card charges) for the use of restrooms, lockers (bring your own padlock), and other facilities.
 Under Mexican law (the Federal Maritime Terrestrial Zone), the beach is free to use, however, the businesses have organized to privatize (or close) nearly all public access points to the beach.

-We recommend leaving your gear/towels in the rental car.
+We recommend leaving your gear/towels in the rental car or in the lockers at the dive shop or CEA Center.
 As a last resort, you can leave them on the rocks on the left outside the dive shop.
 Do not bring any valuables with you!
 If you did not bring your own snorkel gear and you did not hire a guide who outfitted you, you can rent it at the dive shop, which will also ensure easy access to the beach.
-In the past, numerous vendors would rent gear directly on the beach, but they have been banned under the most recent set of rules for Akumal Bay.
+In the past, numerous vendors would rent gear directly on the beach, but those days are now over.

 We recommend bringing your own snorkel gear.
 There’s something about putting your mouth on a snorkel that thousands of others have used that we don’t love.
 This is our favorite snorkel and mask set.